Kubernetes-Based Deployment of a Validator node

 with your auth provider’s OIDC URL, as explained above.

-If you want to configure to only connect to a single trusted scan at TRUSTED_SCAN_URL
+If you want to only connect to a single trusted scan at TRUSTED_SCAN_URL

-but not obtaining additional Scan URLs for BFT Scan reads,
+but not obtain additional Scan URLs for BFT Scan reads,

 you can uncomment the following and set nonSvValidatorTrustSingleScan